Eye of the Needle

 • EXODUS 21:22 If men strive, and hurt a woman with child, so that her fruit depart from her, and yet no mischief follow: he shall be surely punished, according as the woman’s husband will lay upon him; and he shall pay as the judges determine.

-So, in returning to the subject of our Study, and to our consideration of good stewardship, each of us have the responsibility to do with that which has been entrusted to us, including a pregnant mother.
+So, in returning to the subject of our Study, and to our consideration of good stewardship, each of us have the responsibility to do with that which has been entrusted to us, including a pregnant woman.
 We all are to be held accountable to our Creator for how well we steward those things which have been put under our care.

 • 1 CORINTHIANS 4:1-2 Let a man so account of us, as of the ministers of Christ, and stewards [oikonomos] of the mysteries of God.
 Moreover it is required in stewards, that a man be found faithful.